openxc/vi-firmware/docs/platforms/max32.rst

 Digilent chipKIT Max32
 =======================

-To build for the chipKIT Max32, compile with the flag ``PLATFORM=CHIPKIT``.
+To build for the `chipKIT-based Vehicle Interface
+<http://chipkit-vi.openxcplatform.com/>`_, compile with the flag
+``PLATFORM=CHIPKIT``.
 The chipKIT is also the default platform, so the flag is optional.

+The chipKIT VI supports up to 2 of the CAN1, CAN2-1 or CAN2-2 buses simultaneously.

 Flashing a Pre-compiled Firmware
 --------------------------------